rakibulhasanristak/Assingment-5/README.md

 This allows parent elements to react to events that happen on their children.
 It's the default behavior for most browser events.

-4. What is Event Delegation in JavaScript?
+4.What is Event Delegation in JavaScript?
 Why is it useful?
 Event delegation is a technique that takes advantage of event bubbling.
 Instead of adding an event listener to every single child element, you add just one event listener to their common parent element.
 This parent listener then waits for an event to bubble up from one of its children and uses the event.target property to figure out which child was actually clicked.

 Why is it useful?